 Dick DeMello, public safety communications advocate, dies

-A registered professional engineer, DeMello was born in Weymouth, Mass., and moved to Michigan in 1968.
-He worked for the state government for 32 years, retiring in April 2000 after 14 years as a supervisor in the Telecommunications Division of the Department of Natural Resources.
+A registered professional engineer, DeMello was born in Massachusetts and moved to Michigan in 1968.
+He worked for the state government for 32 years, retiring in April 2000 from the Telecommunications Division of the Department of Natural Resources.

 He was a director-at-large for the Forestry-Conservation Communications Association.